Mark Bourneville: Fight for life

-Surf Lifesaver
+Surf lifesaving

-Bourneville is now a surf lifesaver in Piha and competes in the national championships at the top level.
+Bourneville is a surf lifesaver in Piha and competes in the national championships at the top level.
 This role has seen him appear on Piha Rescue.

 The first Piha Big Wave Classic (Day of the Giants) was held at Piha Beach in April 2005 with 12 crews on the beach and Piha coming in second in the open men's race.
 These races, held annually are part of the national surf life saving championship surf boat series.
 In 2007 three crews came from Australia (Bronte, Jan Juc and Austinmer) to compete in these races.
 In 2014 Piha became the first club to win the trifecta at Piha - Mark HORSE Bourneville Swept 3 crews the Open Men's, Open Women's and Under 23 Men.
-The big wave classic will be held at Piha on 21 February 2015.
+The big wave classic was held at Piha on 21 February 2015.

 In 2008 Piha crews comprising James Dallinger, Brad Mytton, Hayden Smith, Craig Knox, Matt Kirke, Mark Bourneville and Bruce O'Brien won the European Open Surf Boat Championships (also known as the World Surf Rowing Championships) at Biarritz, France.
 In 2012 Piha A crew won the Battle of the Ditch Surfboat Race (New Zealand versus Australia) and became the first crew to win the Australian Surf Life Saving men's open Australian Surf Rowers League title.

 In 2013 Piha became the first club to win 5 Golds Surf boat Medals at a New Zealand National Surf Life Saving Championships, Mark HORSE Bourneville Swept 3 crews and won 2 x double titles and a gold & silver with U19 (Open Men long and short courses, Under 23 Men long and short courses and under 19 Men long course).